Your trusted partner in cosmetic care abroad

 • Best for: patients who want some volume restoration without new implants

-Breast Implant Removal Recovery Timeline (Thailand)
+Breast Implant Removal Recovery Timeline

 Days 1–3

 The chest will feel bruised and tender where the implants and capsule sat.
 Swelling peaks around day two.
-Many patients report a sense of immediate physical relief — the weight and tightness of the implants is gone.
+Many patients report a sense of immediate physical relief; the weight and tightness of the implants is gone.
 Pain is moderate and managed with prescribed medication.
 Your coordinator checks in daily.

 Week 1

 Bruising starts to resolve and you can manage light activities around your hotel.
-A follow-up at the end of the week checks healing and removes drains if they were placed.
+A follow-up at the end of the week checks healing and removes drains if they were placed5.
 Most patients feel well enough to walk around comfortably and handle basic daily tasks by day five or six.

 Weeks 2–4